LT-IntroToAI-SY2324/a3-movie-chatbot-jkim21cs/a3_writeup.md

 2. What movie did you add to the `movies.py` file?
 What year was it made?
 Any specific reason you added that movie?
+    Forest Gump.
+It was made in 1994.
+We were talking about Forest Gump in AP Lit to discuss plot structure and I remembered really loving it when I watched it the first time.

 3. What pattern / action did you add to the paList data structure?
 Why do you think that is a useful pattern / action?